openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done
     todo: A qualified name N.x may be used to refer to a member of package...
 If N names a package, then x is member of that package
-    todo: Do we raeely want to support std.core.Double?
-If yes, it should be clariffied in 14.6 Import declaration section
+    todo: Do we rarely want to support std.core.Double?
+If yes, it should be clarified in 14.6 Import declaration section

 A name refers to any declared entity.